Przemyslaw11/Przemyslaw11/README.md

 <h1 align="center">Hi, I'm Przemek (Shem) 👋</h1>

-Over the past few years, I've been building AI-driven software commercially through my own company.
-Most of my day-to-day engineering happens in private repositories and dedicated client accounts, so this GitHub profile represents only a small fraction of what I work on.
+I build AI-driven software commercially through my own company, so most of my day-to-day engineering happens in private repositories and dedicated client accounts.
+As a result, this profile represents only a small part of what I work on.

-Outside of commercial projects, I maintain **[BeyondBackpropagation](https://github.com/Przemyslaw11/BeyondBackpropagation)**.
-It's an open-source research project exploring practical alternatives to backpropagation for more energy-efficient deep learning.
-Every now and then I come back to it to improve its robustness, add support for new hardware, and experiment with new ideas as the field evolves.

-I also develop a collection of personal libraries and automation tools that help me manage data, digital assets, and repetitive workflows.
-They're primarily built to solve problems I encounter in practice, and who knows, maybe I'll make some of them public one day ;).
+In my spare time, I maintain **[BeyondBackpropagation](https://github.com/Przemyslaw11/BeyondBackpropagation)**.
+It's an open-source research project exploring energy-efficient alternatives to backpropagation.
+I also build personal libraries and automation tools to simplify my own workflows, and who knows... maybe some of them will become public one day ;).

-Beyond software engineering, I enjoy attending conferences, sharing practical solutions through talks, meeting great people from the community, and occasionally contributing to research publications.
-If we're at the same event, don't hesitate to come and say hi!
+When I'm away from my keyboard, you'll probably find me at a conference, learning something new, giving a talk, chatting with the community, or occasionally working on a research paper.
+If you see me there, come and say hi!

 ---